 The outcome of the American Revolution may have been affected by catastrophic storms in the deadliest hurricane season in recorded history.

-Editor's Note: Weather affects so much in our own lives, yet too few historians consider its impact on major events in the past.
+Editor's Note: Weather affects so much in our own lives, yet few historians consider its impact on major events in the past.
 This month, Eric Jay Dolin, a writer with degrees in environmental science and environmental policy from Brown, Yale, and MIT, has published A Furious Sky: The Five-Hundred-Year History of America's Hurricanes (Liveright), a fascinating look at how these monstrous storms have affected history.
 We asked him to tell us about the worst hurricane season, and how it changed American history.
-Mr Dolin has written 13 previous books of history including Leviathan and a favorite of ours, Fur, Fortune, and Empire, how the fur trade affected European settlement of North America and the development of the United States.
+Mr Dolin has written 13 previous books of history, including Leviathan and a favorite of ours, Fur, Fortune, and Empire, which is about how the fur trade affected the European settlement of North America and the development of the United States.

 Hurricanes are — and have always been — an inevitable and painful part of the American experience.
 Just as we can count on the sun rising and setting each day, so, too, can we expect hurricanes to periodically visit our shores, rampaging like brawlers, bobbing and weaving and slugging anyone or anything that stands in their way.